samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 ### Level 2: Jack of All Trades

-You can add half your Proficiency Bonus (round down) to any ability check you make that uses a skill proficiency you lack and that doesn’t otherwise use your Proficiency Bonus.
+You can add half your Proficiency Bonus (round down) to any ability check you make that uses a skill proficiency you lack and that doesn't otherwise use your Proficiency Bonus.

 For example, if you make a Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check and lack [Athletics](/sources/dnd/free-rules/playing-the-game#Skills) proficiency, you can add half your Proficiency Bonus to the check.

-!!! note "A Bard’s Repertoire"
+!!! note "A Bard's Repertoire"

     Does your Bard beat a drum while chanting the deeds of ancient heroes?
 Strum a lute while crooning romantic tunes?
 Perform arias of stirring power?
 Recite dramatic monologues from classic tragedies?
 Use the rhythm of a folk dance to coordinate the movement of allies in battle?
 Compose naughty limericks?